 In order to access the Bloomberg database, we’ll need a key called the API key.
 It is a code used to identify and authenticate access.

-Since Bloomberg doesn’t have any official API, we will use a third-party Rapid API – an API marketplace
+Since Bloomberg doesn’t have an official API, we will use a third-party Bloomberg API on Rapid API – an API marketplace.

-Scroll down a bit and you will find your API key
+Go back to the Bloomberg API documentation by clicking Endpoints.
+Scroll down a bit and you will find your API key.

 Step 3: Choose an endpoint

+Select any of the endpoints.
+To import stock data, select the Bloomberg stock API.
 For this tutorial, we will import the data about market movers in Dow Jones Industrial Average.
-So, expand the market menu option and select the market/get-movers option.
+So, expand the market menu option and select market/get-movers.

 The header parameter consists of the API key and API host.
 In the required parameters we have to input the name of the index according to the symbols used by Bloomberg.

 In the id block under the required parameters section, nky:ind is a symbol for Nikkei Index.
-In this tutorial, our objective is to import market mover for Dow Jones Industrial Average.
-Therefore, we will enter indu:ind as the id string in the required parameters where indu is the symbol used by Bloomberg for Dow Jones.
+Our objective is to import market movers for Dow Jones Industrial Average.
+Therefore, we will enter indu:ind as the id string in the required parameters where indu is the symbol used by Bloomberg for Dow Jones; and ind is used to indicate that the symbol is for index.

-Copy the URL excluding the apostrophes and also note down the headers.
-This is the endpoint URL for the data to import to Google Sheets.
+Copy the Bloomberg API endpoint URL excluding the apostrophes and also note the headers.
+This is the endpoint URL for the data to import to Google Sheets with Bloomberg API.

 Step 4: Import Bloomberg data to Google Sheets

-Go back to Google Sheets and launch the Amigo Data extension.
+Go back to Google Sheets and launch the Amigo Data extension to import the market data from Bloomberg to Google Sheets.

-Paste the endpoint in the API URI bar
+Paste Bloomberg API endpoint URL the API URI bar.

-Then expand the Details tab and enter the following as headers:
+Then expand the Details tab and enter headers mentioned in the Code Snippets as headers:

 Name: X-RapidAPI-Host, Value: bb-finance.p.rapidapi.com